 2. District logic instead of wishful thinking

-very doable on foot and by public transport, but often busier at peak times than quieter districts.
+Very doable on foot and by public transport, but often busier at peak times than quieter districts.
 If you accept that, you plan better.
 If you pretend every district is the same, you often end up with routes that are theoretically possible but practically unnecessary stress.

 3. Enough staying power for real hours